-All class teachers meet with the Head teacher half-termly during the school year to discuss pupils' progress.
+All class teachers meet with the Headteacher termly to discuss pupils' progress.
 We also look closely at the provisions that have been in place and their effectiveness and impact on the child's learning.
 As soon as the class teacher has a concern about a child they discuss their concerns with the SENDCo.

 Additional assessments from outside agencies, such as a speech therapist, educational psychologist, will help us decide what type of support and resources are needed.